AlexPoltak/vrs_cvicenie_3/README.md

 ```

 3. To get index of **frame from lidar**(with given ID) which is placed at given trajectory position use:

+      - `whichTrajectoryPoint` - ID of trajectory point at which the ID of lidar frame should be returned
+      - `whichLidar` - lidar ID

 ```js
   int Project::getLidarFrameFromTrajectoryRelationInfo(int whichTrajectoryPoint, int whichLidar)
 ```

 4. To obtain **lidar frames** indexes based on given trajectory indexes and lidar ID use **getSelectedFilteredFramesForLidarDevice**:
- &emsp;If there are some missing trajectory indexes in input, the hole in lidar frames indexes will be filled in return.
+ &emsp;If there are some missing trajectory indexes in input, the space in corresponding lidar frames indexes will be filled in return.

-    - `preselected` - IDs of trajectory points
+    - `preselected` - IDs of trajectory points at which the IDs of lidar frame should be returned
     - `index` - lidar ID

 ```js